breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/glossary.md

 A term used to refer to the local computer that a developer is working on, which is typically identified by the IP address 127.0.0.1

+## Middleware

+Middleware is software that connects different applications or systems and facilitates communication and data exchange between them.
+Middleware allows the user to use functions throughout the application development not just in one file.

 ## Module

 A self-contained block of code that performs a specific function and can be imported or exported to be used in other programs

+## Node.js

+Node.js is an open-source, cross-platform JavaScript runtime environment that allows developers to build scalable network applications.

 ## Nodemon